-Slip on a shirt.
+Slip on a shirt or cover-up.

 The best protection is to simply cover the skin.
 Be aware – not all clothing provides the same UV protection.
 In most cases, dark colors provide better protection than light colors.
 A tighter weave will protect better than a looser weave.
 If you can see light through the fabric – then UV rays can get through as well.
 Dry fabric tends to be more protective than wet fabric.
 Some clothing companies now make clothing with specific sun protection factors (SPF) on the label for work, play and the water.

 Sunscreens come in many forms including lotion, cream, gel, spray, wipes and even lip balms and make-up.
 Keep in mind that sunscreen is merely a filter – NOT a total block (even if some call it “sunblock”).
 Therefore, you should not rely solely on sunscreen.
 The ACS recommends “broad spectrum protection (against both UVA and UVB rays) and with SPF values of 30 or higher.”

 Be sure you are using the sunscreen properly.
 Most labels recommend applying “generously.”
 A thin layer may not be enough.
 Be especially careful applying it to face, ears, neck, arms and any other areas not covered by clothing.
 Don’t forget behind the ears, the back of the knees, or other places you don’t see when you look down at yourself.
 Sunscreen should be applied before make-up, insect repellent, etc.